 - Reviews of ‘superfoods’ and protein powders to see what works and what doesn’t; what’s worth it and what’s not

 - Book reviews so you know which to buy and which aren’t worth your time.

 - Blender comparison and reviews – no more lumpy smoothies (that’s ‘yuck’ material)

 What you won’t find on Smoothie Sailor

 - Dishonesty.
 All reviews are my honest opinion and I will never recommend anything I wouldn’t use myself or believe in 100%.

 - Anything with bad additives.
 I believe today’s illnesses are caused by harmful ingredients in our food and our skin care.
 For the love of health, do not slather yourself, or your kids, in chemicals.
-Make your own (Rose & Cocoa Moisturising Lotion Bars, anyone?) or use totally natural, body compatible skin care like Happy Skincare’s products.
+Make your own (Rose & Cocoa Moisturising Lotion Bars, anyone?) or use totally natural, body compatible skin care like the stuff Nourished Life and Biome carry.

 - Anything expensive that’s not worth it.
 My Dutch heritage compels me to save money, not spend money.
 We ate flower bulbs during the war and haven’t forgotten about it.

 Weird Fact #1: those potato mash dishes are actually traditional Dutch fare.
 I bet many Dutch kids grew up on those.
 Kale & potato is known as Boerenkool, and carrot and potato is Hutspot.